-Individual Trips are designed for individuals from all over the country to join a team of like-minded people to serve on designated trip dates.
-These trips are scheduled in advance and have specific projects and activities assigned to them.
+Individual trips, designed for individuals from all over the country, join a team of like-minded people on designated trip dates.
+These specific-project trips are scheduled in advance.

-Group Trips are for churches, organizations, or other groups that would like to customize a mission trip according to their skills, experiences and interests to accomplish specific projects and activities.
-Many of our group trips center around a specific orphan care project that the team has worked to fundraise and support in the months leading up to their trip.
+Group trips are for churches, organizations, or other groups that customize a mission trip according to their skills, experiences and interests.
+Group trips accomplish specific projects and activities.
+Often group trips center around a specific orphan care project.
+Group fundraising and support takes place in the months leading up to the trip.

 How large are the groups you send?

-Group size varies by country, but the minimum for an Individual Trip or Group Trip is 10 people.
+Group sizes vary by country, but the minimum for an individual trip or group trip is 10 people.
 For most countries, 12 or 15 people is the maximum.
 Please contact us if you have questions about a specific country.

-What if the trip I want to go on is full?
+What if the trip I feel called to is full?